 She also credits her hard-working and talented classmates, including the producers on her film, Marina Coutinho and Catharine Dada.
 “They somehow managed to find a location that resembled a jungle in a Latin American rainforest during fire season in L.A.,” adds Marta, who is editing the film now.
 “Some SMC student films have gone to the Cannes Film Festival and other national and international festivals.
 We have high hopes for this one, too.”

 “I have no doubt that ‘The War Within’ will resonate with audiences in film festivals all around the world,” Salvador says.
 “Marta is an incredibly driven, fearless young woman who is passionate about cinema, and at SMC she has developed an insatiable curiosity to learn all she can about the different aspects of filmmaking.”

 * * *

-Learn more about SMC’s Film Production Program.
+To learn more about SMC’s Film Production Program, check out their webpage.